Kamidro6530/Kamidro6530/README.md

 ✔️ Jetpack Compose <br>

 ## Free time 🎉
-✔️ I like read book mainly books which I can learn something <br>
+✔️ I love read books mainly books which I can learn something <br>
 ✔️ I try to be fit and better every day <br>
 ✔️ I like to spend my free time with games  <br>
 ✔️ I am a huge fan of the Polish national football team <br>